 Preference is given to applicants with any of the following: within 1 year of graduation, GPA above 3.3/4.0, power system courses covering topics such as three-phase power, load flow and reactive compensation, protective relaying, symmetrical components, transmission line theory, power system transients, dynamic stability, and power system electromagnetics

-Attention to detail, time management, and organizational skills will be critical for successful completion of tasks
+Attention to detail, time management, and organizational skills will be critical for the successful completion of tasks

 Students who have passed or are scheduled to take the FE/EIT exam will be strongly considered for this position

-Have fun, do good work, make money.
+Have fun, do good, build success.
 As an employee-owned company, we strive to make POWER Engineers an appealing place to work, where we perform projects that we find challenging and in which we excel.
-We provide competitive compensation, a full benefit package, professional development, and an appealing work environment.
+We provide competitive compensation, a full benefits package, professional development, and an appealing work environment.
 POWER Engineers is a unique and fun engineering firm, which may be contradictory to some, but it works well for us.